The U.S.-Canada rivalry is almost always gold

 U.S.

-The U.S. team is missing star center Brianna Decker, one of the world’s best players, who went out with a leg injury in the team’s first game in Beijing.
+The U.S. team in Beijing is missing star center Brianna Decker, one of the world’s best players, who went out with a leg injury in the team’s first game in Beijing.

 Meanwhile, "hot streak” does not begin to describe how Canada has torched its opponents, winning its six games by an average of nearly eight goals.
 It lightly seared Team USA, 4-2, in an early-round match in which the Americans fired 53 shots at goaltender Ann-Renée Desbiens.